sausagejohnson/Sensor-System/README.md

 # Sensor System Project

-This is general sensor system developed as a proof of concept.
+This is a general Sensor System developed as a proof of concept.
 It is based on the STM32 and FreeRTOS.
 The project aims to implement battery management, sensor reading, logging, commands and LoRa communication.

+There is a companion project, the Sensor System Gateway https://github.com/sausagejohnson/Sensor-System-Gateway which is a USB-based serial terminal that communicates with, and controls this Sensor System.

 Code is in C.